 The new PBK inductees agree that the fall semester has been a challenging one, but being elected to PBK has been a bright spot.
 “I just feel extremely grateful,” Li says.
 “During this pandemic, I’ve had an abundance of time to reflect on the pathways and people that have led me to where I am now.
 I owe everything to my family and my mentors for their sacrifices and support, in pushing me to challenge myself and to constantly pursue new fields that academically excite me.”

-All three of these seniors have taken advantage of the broad course offerings at Harvard and cultivated interests not only in the life sciences, but also in public health, policy, and culture.
+All four of these seniors have taken advantage of the broad course offerings at Harvard and cultivated interests not only in the life sciences, but also in public health, policy, art, and culture.

 Baek is a CPB concentrator who plans to become a pediatrician but has supplemented her chemistry studies with language and culture courses, including three years of Swahili.
 “I was lucky enough to combine my interest in global health with my Swahili knowledge and obtain a global health internship in Tanzania last year,” she says.
 “That internship and my continued interest in these areas have also led me to consider doing pediatric global health work in East Africa in the future.”
 She plans to take a gap year before grad school, where she’ll likely study global public health.